 CFD Trading is the buying and selling of “Contracts For Difference” – referred to as “CFDs”.
-It is a growing form of investment.
 They allow traders to speculate on price movements of an asset – both going up, or down (long or short).
 Often offered with leverage, they give traders the ability to speculate on stocks, forex, commodities or indices.
 As the underlying asset is not owned by the trader, no stamp duty is applicable to CFDs.

 CFD Broker Comparison

 Please note that you can change the symbol tracked in this chart, to any market you prefer trading on.

 - Define a CFD and explain what it is.

 - Show an example of a trade, with a short tutorial.